KaleRoberts/springbootblogger/README.md

 #### How to run ####

 Make sure you have Java installed.
-You can use sdkman, just make the Java install easy on youself.
+You can use sdkman, just make the Java install easy on yourself.

 Follow directions here to get sdkman: https://sdkman.io/